 Western Maryland is characterized by its mountainous terrain, rolling hills, steep cliffs and large blocks of forested land.
 In this area of the state, paddlers can find slowly meandering creeks that are appropriate for fishing and floating, as well as Class V whitewater for more experienced paddling.
 Waterways in this part of the state are typically freshwater, rocky, and shallow and are significantly influenced by periods of drought and/or rain events.
 Deep Creek Lake, the Youghiogheny, Savage, North Branch Potomac and Upper Potomac rivers are among the major waterways that attract recreational boaters to the region.

 This water trail guide details approximately 115 miles of the Upper Potomac River corridor and parallels the C&O Canal National Historic Park between Shepherdstown, WV and Cumberland, MD and picks up where the Potomac River Water Trail: the North Branch map set leaves off.
 The five-map set shows access and support facilities along both sides of the river and is an invaluable resource for paddlers, boaters, anglers or outdoor enthusiasts interested in the area.
 The maps are printed on waterproof, tear-proof paper and are packaged in a zip closure plastic pouch.
-Purchase this map from the DNR Online Store by clicking this link or download and fill out an order form and return it with a check or money order by clicking this link.
-Additional information on attractions and public access along this section of the C&O Canal can be found at the National Park Service website.
+This map set is available through the DNR Outdoor Store at http://shopdnr.com/watertrails.aspx.

 This water trail spans approximately 100 miles of the Middle Potomac River corridor and parallels the C&O Canal National Historic Park between Sharpsburg, MD and Washington D.C.
 This map set picks up where the Potomac River Water Trail and the C&O Canal: Upper Potomac map set leaves off.
 Maryland DNR is working in partnership with the C&O Canal National Historical Park and many other state and local agencies that have a presence along this section of the river in Virginia and Maryland, to create a new water trail map set for this portion of the river.
 An earlier map set for this section of the Potomac River Water Trail was created by the Interstate Commission on the Potomac River Basin in the 1970s but is no longer available.
 Like the other Potomac River Water Trail map sets, the new maps will show access points on both sides of the river and include information on support facilities like restrooms, hiker-biker sites, fishing, picnic and parking areas.
 The maps will also feature historic, cultural and natural resource information.
 Preliminary planning and map updates have begun.
 The new maps are not yet available.
-Additional area information can be found at the National Park Service Website.
-Click here to view or download an electronic version of the guide.
+Additional area information can be found at the National Park Service website.
+Download an electronic version of the guide.

 There is no official map or guide to public access on the Youghiogheny River in Maryland, but public access points can be found at Swallow Falls State Park, in the Sang Run area off of Sang Run Road, and in Friendsville.
-Hikers can hike several miles upstream.
-Hoyes Run area is also a public access point for hiking, and fly fishing (catch and release only).
-Other points of access are primarily primitive and rugged, and every effort should be taken by users to be familiar with the skills needed to safely enjoy the remote and primitive environment of the river.
+The Hoyes Run area is a public access point for hiking, and fly fishing (catch and release only).
+Other points of access are primarily primitive and rugged so every effort should be taken by visitors to become familiar with the skills needed to safely enjoy the remote and primitive environment of the river.

 Call 1-877-224-7229to report any of the following